|Maps:||LPI Penrith 9030-3N 1:25000|

 While this walk is largely off track between the bottom of the Jack Evans Track, and the Tierney Track from Pisgah Rock, there are faint pads along the banks for much of the walk if you can find them.
 Close to the main tracks these pads are quite well formed.

 It is fairly easy going on the east bank for up to 700m.
 You can cross at either the second (at around 400m) or third (around 700m) set of rapids.
 With care you may be able to keep your feet dry.
 A rough track on the other side should take you as far as the junction with Lincoln Creek.
 For the last few hundred metres before Lincoln Creek, it is worth following the creek itself as there are lovely cascades down rocky slabs.

 There is a superb swimming hole at the junction, with cascades flowing in from the two side creeks.
-There are good campsites at the Lincoln Creek junction, both near the river, and slightly further up the ridge between the two creeks.

 Returning to the junction, there are a couple of tracks that lead to the route up to Pisgah Rock (Tierney Track).
 One heads up the Monkey Ropes Creek for some way before climbing up to the cliffs; the other starts near where Lincoln Creek flows into the pool, and heads up to the cliffline and follows it along a narrow ledge.
 The two tracks rejoin at start of the first scramble.